gbrlprs/gbrlprs/README.md

   <h2>research fields:</h2>
 </p>

+► **(primary focus / personal forte) cyber threat intelligence analysis**

+I have a profound interest in cyber threat intelligence analysis, particularly in tracking threat actors, mapping infrastructure, and understanding the geopolitical context behind cyber operations. this is my main area of focus and personal forte, with an emphasis on deep analysis, methodology refinement, and real-world case investigation.

 ► **security and artificial intelligence**

 I study how machine learning can be applied to security problems such as detection, automation, pattern analysis, and adversarial behavior. current interests include practical ML pipelines, model evaluation, and understanding the limits of AI in security contexts.